cpq/continuous-hardware-test/README.md

-# Continuous microcontroller test implementation guide
+# Continuous hardware test guide

 This guide explains how to implement a continous integration hardware test for microcontrollers (hardware CI).
 It is a continuation to my